cyberbotics/webots-doc/guide/webots-devices.md

 **Keywords**: Camera, compositor, special effects, shaders

 ![camera_compositor.png](images/camera_compositor.png) In this example, `MyBot` demonstrates camera special effects.
+The related compositors and shaders are located in the `worlds/compositors` directory.
 The robot has 4 `Camera`s with different special effects applied on them:

 - **GrayScale**: The RGB components are merged producing a gray scaled image.